Egyptians: Graeco-Roman period

 When Alexander died, a story began to circulate that Nectanebo II was Alexander's father.
 This made Alexander in the eyes of the Egyptians a legitimate heir to the native pharaohs.
 The new Ptolemaic rulers, however, exploited Egypt for their own benefit and a great social divide was created between Egyptians and Greeks.
 The local priesthood continued to wield power as they had during the Dynastic age.
 Egyptians continued to practice their religion undisturbed and largely maintained their own separate communities from their foreign conquerors.
 The language of administration became Greek, but the mass of the Egyptian population was Egyptian-speaking and concentrated in the countryside, while most Greeks lived in Alexandria and only few had any knowledge of Egyptian.

 The Ptolemaic rulers all retained their Greek names and titles, but projected a public image of being Egyptian pharaohs.
 Much of this period's vernacular literature was composed in the demotic phase and script of the Egyptian language.
 It was focused on earlier stages of Egyptian history when Egyptians were independent and ruled by great native pharaohs such as Ramesses II.
 Prophetic writings circulated among Egyptians promising expulsion of the Greeks, and frequent revolts by the Egyptians took place throughout the Ptolemaic period.
-A revival in animal cults, the hallmark of the Predyanstic and Early Dyanstic periods, is said to have come about to fill a spiritual void as Egyptians became increasingly disillusioned and weary due to successive waves of foreign invasions.
+A revival in animal cults, the hallmark of the Predynastic and Early Dynastic periods, is said to have come about to fill a spiritual void as Egyptians became increasingly disillusioned and weary due to successive waves of foreign invasions.

 When the Romans annexed Egypt in 30 BC, the social structure created by the Greeks was largely retained, though the power of the Egyptian priesthood diminished.
 The Roman emperors lived abroad and did not perform the ceremonial functions of Egyptian kingship as the Ptolemies had.
 The art of mummy portraiture flourished, but Egypt became further stratified with Romans at the apex of the social pyramid, Greeks and Jews occupied the middle stratum, while Egyptians, who constituted the vast majority, were at the bottom.
 Egyptians paid a poll tax at full rate, Greeks paid at half-rate and Roman citizens were exempt.

 The Roman emperor Caracalla advocated the expulsion of all ethnic Egyptians from the city of Alexandria, saying "genuine Egyptians can easily be recognized among the linen-weavers by their speech."
 This attitude lasted until AD 212 when Roman citizenship was finally granted to all the inhabitants of Egypt, though ethnic divisions remained largely entrenched.
 The Romans, like the Ptolemies, treated Egypt like their own private property, a land exploited for the benefit of a small foreign elite.
 The Egyptian peasants, pressed for maximum production to meet Roman quotas, suffered and fled to the desert.